 1. Brokeback Mountain (2005)

-Brokeback Mountain centers on Ennis (Heath Ledger) and Jack (Jake Gyllenhaal), who are two ranch workers who spend a season up on Brokeback Mountain only to fall in love.
+Brokeback Mountain centers on Ennis (played by Heath Ledger) and Jack (played by Jake Gyllenhaal), who are two ranch workers who spend a season up on Brokeback Mountain only to fall in love.

 But open love isn't easy for two men in their position, with Ennis particularly frightful of embracing his homosexuality ever since he was a kid and saw a man tortured and killed for suspected homosexuality.